mvolkmann/blog/src/indexeddb.md

 #### delete database

-A database can be deleted from the DevTools console by entering `indexedDB.deleteDatabase('db-name')`.
+A database can be deleted from the DevTools in two ways.

+1. From the Application tab, select the database in the left nav under Storage ...
+IndexedDB and click the "Delete Database" button.
+1. From the Console tab, enter `indexedDB.deleteDatabase('db-name')`.

 In code, a database can be deleted as follows: